India's Modi says peace returning to strife-torn Manipur

 Modi condemned the sexual assault of women in Manipur and promised tough action but opposition parties accuse his government of dividing the state and not doing enough to end the clashes.

-The government rejects those accusations and defeated an opposition vote of no-confidence motion over the handling of conflict last Thursday.
+The government rejects those accusations and defeated an opposition vote of no-confidence motion over the handling of the conflict last Thursday.

 "The state and federal governments are working very hard and will continue to work hard to resolve this peacefully," Modi said.

 Civil rights group in Manipur say thousands of people who have fled from their homes are too scared to return and the restoration of normalcy requires financial aid and legal support.
+Manipur state chief minister hoisted India's tri-colour flag in the capital city of Imphal to commemorate Independence Day and there were no immediate reports of violence, officials said.

 In his address, Modi listed the social, economic and pro-poor policies implemented during his nine years of rule and said his commitment to growth and making India an economic powerhouse would be sustained after securing a third term.

+"Modi's failure in last nine years can be categorised under bad policies, injustice and perhaps most importantly ill intention," said Jairam Ramesh, a federal lawmaker from the opposition Congress party.

+"Rhetoric and bluster can no longer cover up this truth which is now evident to the entire country," he said in a statement.

-(Reporting by Rupam Jain; editing by Robert Birsel)
+(Reporting by Rupam Jain; Editing by Robert Birsel and Susan Fenton)